 They’ll need about 10-15 minutes to fully cook, depending on how big they are.
 You can break one open to confirm it’s cooked all the way through, or you can use a thermometer to check that the insides are at least 160F.

 Keep in mind that you always have the option of browning the meatballs first before adding them to the broth (as seen in the Mexican Meatballs recipe).
 You’ll get some fat coming out of the meat during the simmer, and while it adds great flavor it could get greasy if you’re using higher fat ground beef.
-I used a lean ground beef for this batch and that’s a perfect fit for cooking them in the broth; if using a higher fat ground beef I would consider browning them first in a skillet and discarding some of the fat.
+I used a lean ground beef for this batch and that’s a perfect fit for cooking them in the broth.

 Definitely take a final taste for seasoning.
-I added another generous few pinches of salt to this batch but keep in mind that this is dependent on which stock you use.
+I added another few pinches of salt to this batch, but keep in mind that this is dependent on which stock you use.
 Homemade stocks will probably need more seasoning than store-bought stocks.

 And a final burst of acidity works really well with this Albondigas Soup.
 A squeeze of lime does the trick for me, but you could also add a few drops of hot sauce if you want.

 Okay, let me know if you have any questions about this sleeper recipe — and keep that Souper Broth in mind for future dishes, it’s such a great base that you could nearly eat it on its own.

 - 1 1/2 onions